-- the Company will begin to recognize the balance of the acquisition services contract in 2022; - the Company remains well-positioned to withstand COVID-19-related slowdowns and remains confident in the pipeline; - continued revenue generation from future updates related to two new government program awards in South America and the US: - · all trade receivable balances are highly likely to be paid in full by the customer; - the factors noted under "Liquidity and Capital Resources" may be exacerbated by the ongoing COVID-19 pandemic and in the aggregate indicate there are material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern; - management's belief that an improved capital structure, including the Q3 2021 private placement raising gross proceeds of \$2.5 million will provide much needed investment in revenue growth; and - failure to achieve certain requirements could have a material adverse effect on the Company's financial condition and/or results of operations.
+- increases in recurring revenue generated from multi-license contracts in Europe and software subscription renewal value increase; - •all trade receivable balances are highly likely to be paid in full by the customer; - the factors noted under "Liquidity and Capital Resources" in the aggregate indicate there are material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern; - •management's belief that an improved capital structure, including the Q4 2022 private placement raising gross proceeds of \$1.3 million will provide much needed investment in revenue growth; and - •failure to achieve certain requirements could have a material adverse effect on the Company's financial condition and/or results of operations.

-The material factors and assumptions used to develop the forward-looking statements herein include, but are not limited to, the following: (i) there will be adequate liquidity available to the Company to carry out its operations; (ii) payments on material contracts will occur within a reasonable period of time after contract completion; (iii) the continued sales success of Intermap's products and services; (iv) the continued success of business development activities; (v) there will be no significant delays in the development and commercialization of the Company's products; (vi) the Company will continue to maintain sufficient and effective production and software development capabilities to compete on the attributes and cost of its products; (vii) there will be no significant reduction in the availability of qualified and cost-effective human resources; (viii) the continued existence and productivity of subsidiary operations; (ix) demand for geospatial related products and services will continue to grow in the foreseeable future; (x) there will be no significant barriers to the integration of the Company's products and services into customers' applications; (xi) the Company will be able to maintain compliance with applicable contractual and regulatory obligations and requirements, (xii) superior technologies/products do not develop that would render the Company's current product offerings obsolete, and (xiii) expected impact of the novel coronavirus (COVID-19) pandemic on the Company's future operations and performance.
+The material factors and assumptions used to develop the forward-looking statements herein include, but are not limited to, the following: (i) there will be adequate liquidity available to the Company to carry out its operations; (ii) payments on material contracts will occur within a reasonable period of time after contract completion; (iii) the continued sales success of Intermap's products and services; (iv) the continued success of business development activities; (v) there will be no significant delays in the development and commercialization of the Company's products; (vi) the Company will continue to maintain sufficient and effective production and software development capabilities to compete on the attributes and cost of its products; (vii) the continued existence and productivity of subsidiary operations; (ix) demand for geospatial related products and services will continue to grow in the foreseeable future; (x) there will be no significant barriers to the integration of the Company's products and services into customers' applications; (xi) the Company will be able to maintain compliance with applicable contractual and regulatory obligations and requirements, (xii) superior technologies/products do not develop that would render the Company's future operations and performance.

 Intermap's forward-looking statements are subject to risks and uncertainties pertaining to, among other things, cash available to fund operations, availability of capital, revenue fluctuations, nature of government contracts, economic conditions, loss of key customers, retention and availability of executive talent, competing technologies, continued listing of its common shares on the Toronto Stock Exchange or equivalent exchange, common share price volatility, loss of proprietary information, software functionality, internet and system infrastructure functionality, information technology security, breakdown of strategic alliances, and international and political considerations, including but not limited to those risks and uncertainties discussed under the heading "Risk Factors" in the annual MD&A and the Company's other filings with securities regulators.
-Any one or more of the foregoing factors may be exacerbated by the ongoing COVID-19 pandemic and may have a significantly more severe impact on the Company's business, results of operations and financial condition than in the absence of such pandemic.